williamstern/interop/setup/README.md

 ================================================================================

-This folder contains setup scripts to automatically install dependencies for development and deployment of the AUVSI SUAS software systems.
+This folder contains setup scripts to automatically install dependencies for development and deployment of the AUVSI SUAS interoperability software systems.

 To automatically build and setup a virtual machine, install [Vagrant](https://www.vagrantup.com/), change into this directory, and run: